Young Enterprise

-Young Enterprise is a national charity who specialise in Enterprise Education and Financial Education.
-Young Enterprise works directly with young people, teachers, volunteers and influencers to build a successful and sustainable future for all young people.
+Young Enterprise is a British charity that specialise in providing enterprise education and financial education to young people.

-Through their hands-on employability, enterprise and financial education programmes, resources and teacher training, they aim to help young people realise their potential beyond education and empower a generation to learn, to work, and to live.
+They provide employability, enterprise and financial education programmes, resources and teacher training.

-Since 1962, Young Enterprise has worked with both the business and education sectors to engage over four million young people.
+Since 1962, Young Enterprise has worked with both the business and education sectors.

 History

 Early history

 Sir Walter Salomon founded Young Enterprise in the 1962/1963 academic year, based on the American Junior Achievement programme.
 By the 1973/1974 academic year, there were twenty-two area boards across the UK running Young Enterprise programmes.
 In 1977, the European Federation of Young Enterprise was formed, with the UK, France and Belgium amongst the founding members.
 This was then renamed in 2002 to 'Junior Achievement/ Young Enterprise Europe'.

 In the 1980s, the Company Competition began to take on the form it has today.
 Young Enterprise companies would submit reports to judges who selected the best from each region.
 The six regional winners were then invited to attend the National Finals in London, where they would deliver a presentation.
 Midland Bank (now HSBC) also took on the Chairmanship of Young Enterprise in 1988.